 It’s a cheaper visit than other cities

 Being a “small market” city, ticket prices to sports aren’t going to be a huge issue.
-On any given Sunday, tickets may cost as little as a couple of beers, while seats at a Cavaliers (NBA) or Indians (MLB) game may run as low as in the single figures.
+On any given Sunday, tickets may cost as little as a couple of beers, while seats at a Cavaliers (NBA) or Guardians (MLB) game may run as low as in the single figures.
 It’s a sporting adventure that won’t break your wallet.

 All of the stadiums are located centrally

 Cleveland is much more convenient for the visiting sports fan: all of the city’s major sporting venues are located centrally to downtown and are just a short walk, bus or Uber from anywhere you might be staying in the city.

 The Browns’ home, FirstEnergy Stadium, has its own RTA (metro) station but is easily walkable from downtown, while Rocket Mortgage Fieldhouse (home of the Cavs) and Progressive Field (home of the Guardians) are both less than a kilometer walk away and are located next to one another.